 Greetings!
 My name is June and I am the creator and maker behind MOTH & TWIG.
 Thank you for stopping by!

-As an adult, I spent 15 years working in the fashion industry in production and design.
-It was a fun and creative time.
+As an adult, I spent 15 fun and creative years working in the fashion industry in production and design.
 I attended college part-time and eventually earned undergraduate degrees in psychology and biological anthropology.
-I am certain my time in the Philippines led me to study anthropology with a focus on primatology.
+My time in the Philippines led me to study anthropology with a focus on primatology.
 Because of my many interests I couldn't see myself doing just one thing for my entire life, so I continued my studies and earned a Masters Degree in Counseling/Marriage Family Therapy.
 However, my most important focus in life has been being a mother.
-I raised my loving son, Evan, who resides here in Portland.
-Other than motherhood, my two main focuses throughout life have been nature and the arts, with the latter incorporating various forms including improvisational theater, screen printing, fashion design, metal arts, and mosaic arts.
+I raised my loving son, Evan, who resides here in Portland with his partner Kelsey and his dog Sophia.
+A love for nature and the arts have also been primary focuses in my life, with the latter incorporating various forms including improvisational theater, screen printing, fashion design, jewelry, and mosaic arts.

 In the summer of 2002 I embarked on a month-long trip to Barcelona, Spain where I spent time exploring the city and the architecture of Antoni Gaudi.
 My love for mosaics blossomed during my time in Barcelona.
 Upon returning to the Bay Area, I promptly enrolled in classes at the Institute of Mosaic Art and ended up studying mosaics for years under the tutelage of many wonderful teachers.

 - June Martin